thebookwright/awakenAI/README.md

 ## 🧘 Begin Within

 Start by reading [`VISION.md`](VISION.md) to understand the soul of AdytumAI.
-Then explore `/src/` and `/meditations/` to walk the contemplative path through computation.
+Then explore `/src/` and `/meditations/` to walk the contemplative path through meditation and computation.

 This is not just software — it is a sanctuary.